How Does Forex Work? - How to Trade In Forex

 Using our 'apple market' as an example, if one of the apple vendors went bankrupt this season, both you and your friend could expect the price of apples to rise before you even show up at the market.

-Draw a Mental Map of the Industry Before You Get Lost
+A Map of the Industry

 When considering how the Forex market works, it is best imagined as an ever-changing ocean.